-Norton Pease has worked with numerous artists including Nancy Rubins, James Nares and Frank Stella through preparatory work as well as being a consultant.
-Currently, he is Professor of Art and Graphic Design as well as the Chair of the College of Education, Arts & Sciences, and Nursing at Montana State University - Northern.
+Norton Pease has worked with numerous artists including Frank Stella, Nancy Rubins, and James Nares through preparatory work as well as being a consultant.
+Currently, he is an Associate Dean in the College of Arts and Humanities as well as Professor of Art in the Betty Foy Sanders Department of Art at Georgia Southern University.